 ‘Somewhere Something Incredible Is Waiting to Happen’

-Could it be that we are moving (however hesitantly) toward a worldview which is increasingly crossing the boundaries that classical physics—to which traditional materialism is heavily wedded—established?
+Could it be that we are moving (however hesitantly) toward a worldview that is increasingly crossing the boundaries that classical physics—to which traditional materialism is heavily wedded—established?

 Astonishingly, more than 120 years since the start of the discoveries that led to the formulation of QM, the interpretation of the nature of the physical reality it points to remains controversial.
 Importantly, one of the major competing views assigns a key role to the observer—including its consciousness—in the co-creation of the physical events under observation and measurement.
 So much for the categorical distinction between subject and objects, matter and mind13 . . .

-It is also worth recalling that several of the leaders of the QM revolutions (e.g., Pauli, Schroedinger, Heisenberg and Bohr) contemplated philosophical views far removed from traditional materialism, including those in which consciousness played a fundamental role.
-Recent developments in the philosophy of mind suggest an increasing openness to the search for alternatives to materialism—the view that everything in nature is ultimately physical - including idealism, panpsychism, panentheism, cosmopsychism, dual aspect monism, to name but a few.
-Although materialism remains the majority view, by at least one significant measure it can be considered as waning.
-From the second half of the past century to the present, a majority of leading philosophers have increasingly expressed either explicitly antimaterialistic views, or fundamentally doubted that materialism will ever be able to adequately address the crucial mind body problem.14,15 Regarding the latter more specifically, the persistent inability of materialistic ‘production‘ models to account for mentation and consciousness as derivative byproducts of brain activity has brought renewed consideration to ‘transmission’ models of the mind-body nexus.
-In such models the brain, rather than being the ‘producer’ of mind, acts as a medium which transmits, filters and reduces an independently existing consciousness.
+It is also worth recalling that several of the leaders of the QM revolutions (e.g., Pauli, Schroedinger, Heisenberg, and Bohr) contemplated philosophical views far removed from traditional materialism, including those in which consciousness played a fundamental role.
+Recent developments in the philosophy of mind suggest an increasing openness to the search for alternatives to materialism—the view that everything in nature is ultimately physical—including idealism, panpsychism, panentheism, cosmopsychism, dual aspect monism, to name but a few.
+Although materialism remains the majority view, by at least one significant measure it can be considered waning.
+From the second half of the past century to the present, a majority of leading philosophers have increasingly expressed either explicitly antimaterialistic views or fundamentally doubted that materialism will ever be able to adequately address the crucial mind-body problem.14,15 Regarding the latter more specifically, the persistent inability of materialistic ‘production‘ models to account for mentation and consciousness as derivative byproducts of brain activity has brought renewed consideration to ‘transmission’ models of the mind-body nexus.
+In such models, the brain, rather than being the ‘producer’ of the mind, acts as a medium that transmits, filters, and reduces an independently existing consciousness.
 Of course, transmission models make it more ‘possible’ to accommodate paranormal phenomena which clearly suggest the non-local—that is, not intrinsically brain bound—manifestations of mind in some circumstances.